rasbt/python-machine-learning-book/code/ch09/README.md

     cd ./1st_flask_app_1
     python3 app.py

 Now, you should see something like

      * Running on http://127.0.0.1:5000/
      * Restarting with reloader

 in your terminal.
-Next, open a web browsert and enter the address displayed in your terminal (typically http://127.0.0.1:5000/) to view the web application.
+Next, open a web browser and enter the address displayed in your terminal (typically http://127.0.0.1:5000/) to view the web application.

+**Link to a live example application built with this tutorial: http://raschkas.pythonanywhere.com/**.